 - Limit the amount of new language – My second biggest pet peeve is that teachers often gravely underestimate the difficulty of absorbing new characters, words and grammar.
 Going to class often feels like being in a typhoon of stuff you’ve never seen before and will forget as soon as the lesson is over.
 It takes hard work to learn something, and the amount of new language in a lesson should be kept low.
 The best way to alleviate this as a student is to try to stick to content agreed upon in advance (that you can therefore preview properly).
-Telling the teacher that you want to learn how to use what you have already studied before you learn new things can also work.

 - Be aware of time quality – This has already been discussed from a student perspective, but the teacher also needs to keep this in mind.
 As a student, you want your teacher to focus on activities you can’t do without the teacher.
-This includes being exposed to Chinese adjusted to your level (see the previous bullet point), working on your pronunciation, answering tricky questions you can’t figure out easily yourself, giving you plenty of examples of how grammar works and so on.
+This includes being exposed to Chinese adjusted to your level (see above), working on your pronunciation, answering tricky questions you can’t figure out easily yourself, giving you plenty of examples of how grammar works and so on.
 Your best way to approach this as a student is to make sure you do your homework so you don’t have to do it in class.